Nexusoft/nw-modules-documentation/developer-guide/nxs_package.json.md

 - Type: `string`
 - Constraints: only accepts lowercase letters, digits, underscores (`_`) and dashes (`-`)

-This will be used as the unique identifier of your module.
+This will be used as the **unique identifier** of your module.
 If more than one modules with the same `name` are installed in a wallet, only one of them will work.
-Currently there hasn't been a central "module store" that hosts all the Nexus Wallet Modules available, avoiding naming collision must be taken care by the module developers yourself.
-So when you need to name your module, please be aware if there is already an existing module with the same name.
+Currently there hasn't been a central "module store" that hosts all the Nexus Wallet Modules available, so naming collision must be taken care by the module developers yourself.
+When you need to name your module, please do some basic searching to see if there is already an existing module with the same name on the public.

 ### `displayName`